The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 The complexity of Nashville’s infrastructure is increased by the city’s hilly topography.
 Unlike flat cities where gravity can move water and wastewater naturally, Nashville requires 56 pumping stations to move drinking water to various elevation zones across the area.
 On the wastewater side, the terrain creates challenges for maintaining consistent flow in sewer lines, as pipes must navigate steep elevation changes.

 For residents, this invisible underground network is easy to take for granted until service is disrupted.
-News reports from 2024-2025 documented multiple water main breaks across Nashville during extreme weather events, including at least six active breaks occurring simultaneously in January 2025.
+News reports from 2024-2025 documented multiple water main breaks across Nashville during extreme weather events.
 These incidents highlight the ongoing challenge of maintaining aging infrastructure while serving a growing population.

 300 Years to Catch Up

-Infrastructure replacement rates are typically measured in terms of the percentage of the system replaced annually.
+Infrastructure replacement rates are typically measured as the percentage of the system replaced annually.
 A 1% annual replacement rate is often considered a minimum standard for maintaining system integrity, which would mean replacing 60 miles of pipe per year for a 6,000-mile network.

 However, infrastructure replacement must compete for funding with other city priorities including schools, public safety, parks, and road maintenance.
 Additionally, the cost of pipe replacement has increased significantly in recent decades due to rising material costs, labor expenses, and more stringent environmental and safety requirements during construction.